pdsinterop/pdsinterop.github.io/practice.md

 ### Noel

-To me interoperability should be transparent, where users don't even notice that it's going on.
+To me, interoperability should be transparent, where users don't even notice that it's going on.
 Quite the opposite, an ecosystem with working interoperability would be one where users are surprised if an app is not compatible with others.

-Some examples are Emails, RSS, the fediverse, webpages (browsers are interoperable), etc…
+Some examples are Emails, RSS, the Fediverse, webpages (browsers are interoperable), etc…

 ## 4) What potential / ideal / dream Solid interactions or app paradigms would get you excited as a developer?
 And as a user?

 ### Noel

 As a developer, something like Cambria for Solid would be awesome.
 As I said, it would be great if it could work even without changing the code in my app.
-For example, if users themselves can "install schema translations" (or if that can happen automatically even better).
+For example, if users themselves can "install schema translations" (or if that can happen automatically, even better).
 In theory this is all possible with RDF reasoning, but in practice I don't think that's working anywhere.

 As a user, I would like apps to leverage my pod data to augment the experience.
 For example, even though a recipe manager's main focus would be to manage recipes, it would be nice to see a list of friends when I'm sharing a recipe, or easily export the ingredients into a TODO list (visible in my Task Manager app), or schedule meals for specific days and see that in my Calendar app, etc… It would also be nice to see "companion apps".
 For example, I have an app to manage the movies I have watched or will watch.
 Some companion apps could be a movie recommendation engine, a social network where you see what your friends are watching, etc… There are infinite interesting things you can do with "movies", but if you try to fit everything in a single app it could become cluttered and bloated.
 With interoperable apps, many applications can work together to give users the experience they want without implementing every possible use case.